mh001/thereweare/coincontrol.md

 > _Tab Send coins_
 >   * Button Inputs
 >
->     ..* click on this button opens actual coin control dialog.
+>     * click on this button opens actual coin control dialog.
 If no Inputs are selected "automatically selected" is shown.
 >   * Change Checkbox
->     ..* checked -> provide custom change address
+>     * checked -> provide custom change address

-* Send 3 PPC from faucet2 to faucet1 to 1) create change 2) to confirm if in coin control, if no boxes [code]are selected -> coin control inactive (just as normal)[/code] txid 8c1a65708126efb9c48535a4a1db049684745e78b72dd0f095e34151e9a346db
+* Send 1 PPC from test2 to test1 to 1) create change 2) create two outputs in test1.
+Results: test2 has 0.99PPC left and test1 has 9.01PPC, as shown by coin control window.
+(A strict virification can be done using a block explorer.) txid 94686d535fae9fc015b7e3a270123f437066c60f3c63b658774ffb60e530ee3a

-In [i]Coin Control Dialog[/i] The following are confirmed [quote]
+In _Coin Control Dialog_ The following are confirmed

-[list]
+>
-[li]Shows a list of all unspent outputs with two view modes [list]
+> * Shows a list of all unspent outputs with two view modes
+>
-    [li]tree mode: outputs including change are grouped by wallet address[/li][/list] tree can be opened showing the actual outputs for this wallet address including change if change, the change bitcoin address is shown in column "address", otherwise the column "address" is empty, because its a direct output of the wallet address having the bitcoin address already shown in the parent node (same with label)
+>    * tree mode: outputs including change are grouped by wallet address[/li][/list]
+>       tree can be opened showing the actual outputs for this wallet address including change
+>       if change, the change bitcoin address is shown in column "address", otherwise the column "address" is empty, because its a direct output of the wallet address having the bitcoin address already shown in the parent node (same with label)
-    [list][li]list mode: simple list of all unspent outputs[/li] [/list]
+>    * list mode: simple list of all unspent outputs
-[/li][/list]
-[/quote]
+>

 * Select faucet3 address in coin control and send 2PPC to faucet2.
 Examine the results in coin control confirming [quote]
 [list]
-[li]select outputs by checkbox -> only the checked outputs are used when sending a transaction[/li][/list] [/quote]
+[li]select outputs by checkbox -> only the checked outputs are used when sending a transaction[/li][/list] [/quote] txid 04494cd36def0b679dc264d8cf359089fcb38f9a32b8d0fc218f7fca57cc4901
-(a strict confirmation should come from a block explorer) txid 04494cd36def0b679dc264d8cf359089fcb38f9a32b8d0fc218f7fca57cc4901

 * Confirm functions of the following
 [quote]